Ishaaq92/minishell/bugs.md

 ## Built-in bugs:
 1. exit -1: code should be 255
 2. exit wrong, exit --0: exit code is correctly set to 2, but you need to exit
-3. echo strips whitespace in bash, but we can probably ignore this
+3. echo strips whitespace in bash
+4. segfaults after unset PATH

 ## Stupid edge cases:
 ..